spencer-brooks/spencer-brooks.github.io/index.md

   <img src="./assets/img/spencer_brooks_portrait.png"/>
 </p>

 I am a high school and middle school teacher and tutor with nearly 1,500 hours of face-to-face work with students.
-My background includes teaching undergraduate-level math and teaching and curriculum development for middle and high school math and English.
+My background includes teaching undergraduate-level math and teaching and curriculum development for middle and high school math, reading, and writing.
 I have over seven semesters of remote teaching and tutoring experience.
 I hold a B.A. in mathematics from Williams College, where I was the recipient of the Wyskiel Mathematics Teaching Award and a Williams Archives History Research Fellowship.

 ## Standardized Test Prep
 I have hundreds of hours of experience coaching for standardized tests including the following: